aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/support-of-layers-in-cad/_index.md

 ---
-title: Save DWG as JPEG with Layer Support in Java
+title: Save DWG as JPEG with Layer Support in Java using Aspose.CAD
 linktitle: Support of Layers in CAD
 second_title: Aspose.CAD Java API
-description: Learn how to save DWG as JPEG in Java using Aspose.CAD, add multiple layers, and adjust CAD dimensions for precise image conversion.
+description: Quickly learn how to save DWG as JPEG in Java using Aspose.CAD, add multiple layers, and adjust CAD dimensions for precise image conversion.
 weight: 18
 url: /java/advanced-cad-features/support-of-layers-in-cad/
 date: 2026-02-17